 Are you having an issue with your Oculus headset that keeps restarting while you’re in the middle of an exciting game or immersive VR experience?

-In this article, we’ll explore why Oculus keeps restarting and provide you with easy and quick solutions to get your headset back up and running smoothly.
+Today, we’ll explore the possible causes of this annoyance and provide you with easy and quick solutions to get your headset back up and running smoothly.

 Why does my Oculus keep turning off and restarting?